weaveworks/ignite/docs/networking.md

 a third-party CNI plugin to enable networking across multiple hosts/nodes.
 To ease the setup process, this repository provides a helper script at [tools/ignite-flannel.sh](https://github.com/weaveworks/ignite/blob/master/tools/ignite-flannel.sh).

+**Note: This script is meant to serve as a simple example, it does NOT secure the Flannel nor etcd traffic.
+Do not use it in production as-is.**

 ### Configuring the nodes

 #### Node 1 (192.168.1.2)